tsladecek/gosqlgen/README.md

 ```

 and tests in `generatedMethods_test.go`.
 For the tests to work properly you have to setup the database and point the `testDb` var to the connection.

+## How to use this package
+The goal of the tool is to streamline the generation of basic sql methods
+(get, create, update, delete) for tables, declared as structs.
+If this is not your case, you can stop reading.

+The package is meant to be used with `go generate`,
+although it can be used as a cli tool (the `-in` argument allows for specifying input go file).
+The tool generates non exported methods on provided struct types.
+This is intentional and it is the responsibility of the user to export what is necessary.
+It also allows for combining different methods of different struct types,
+although this is not ideal since simple SQL JOIN statement is superior.

+The tool will not report any illogical table definitions, unless they prevent the generation of the code.